-- 28. The Government Administration Committee reported on the Law Reform (Epidemic Preparedness) Bill (which became the Epidemic Preparedness Act 2006), and noted that there should be a graduated approach to implementing and scaling back immediate modification orders.
+- 25. The Government Administration Committee reported on the Law Reform (Epidemic Preparedness) Bill (which became the Epidemic Preparedness Act 2006) and noted that there should be a graduated approach to implementing and scaling back immediate modification orders.
 The Committee also commented that, to facilitate the graduated approach, an Epidemic Notice should remain in force for as long as an epidemic remains a threat.
-It was suggested that as an epidemic recedes, "the immediate modification orders should be scaled back gradually to facilitate society's return to normality," implying that the Epidemic Notice would be the last to be revoked. - s 9(2)(h) - 30.
-All other instruments, particularly the epidemic management notices, will remain under review, and will be revoked if and when they are no longer necessary.
-The Epidemic Notice is the enabling framework for a range of other legislative powers and instruments, including epidemic management notices, and immediate modification orders (both made under the Act). - 31. s 9(2)(h)
+It was suggested that as an epidemic recedes, "the immediate modification orders should be scaled back gradually to facilitate society's return to normality," implying that the Epidemic Notice would be the last to be revoked. - 26. s 9(2)(h) - All other instruments, particularly the epidemic management notices, will remain under review, and will be revoked if and when they are no longer necessary.
+The Epidemic Notice is the enabling framework for a range of other legislative powers and instruments, including epidemic management notices, and immediate modification orders (both made under the Act). - 28.
+If the Epidemic Notice is not renewed, the rest of these powers would immediately be lost.
+Ministerial and Prime Ministerial authorisation would then have to be sought for the use of 'special powers' under the Health Act and section 11 orders under the COVID-19 Act respectively.